elsampsa/valkka-examples/docs/qt_notes.rst

 Python multiprocessing
 ----------------------

-In :ref:`lesson 4<opencv_client>` of the tutorial, we launched a separate python interpreter running a client program that was using shared frames from the camera.
+In :ref:`lesson 4<opencv_client>` of the tutorial, we launched a separate python interpreter running a client program that was using decoded and shared frames.

 That approach works for Qt programs as well, but it is more convenient to use multiprocesses constructed with python3's `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`_ library.